jfraboni/magic-eight-ball/README.md

 ```
 Nothing we haven't seen before!

-**TODO 3 :** Now let's set up a few more variables:  First an array to hold our possible answers, and then we'll assemble the full file path to the answers.json data that we're about to load.  __dirname is a built in node feature that gives us the system-specific path to our current directory, which will be different depending on the machine and operating system, etc, in other words, we certainly wouldn't want to hardcode a full path:
+**TODO 3 :** Now let's set up a few more variables:  First an Array to hold our possible answers, and then we'll assemble the full file path to the `answers.json` data that we're about to load.  `__dirname` is a built in node feature that gives us the system-specific path to our current directory, which will be different depending on the machine and operating system, etc, in other words, we certainly wouldn't want to hardcode a full path:

 ```javascript
 // TODO 3 : create two variables, the answers array and the file path to the answers.json: